Beacon Medical Practice are currently accepting new patients at all three of our Surgeries.

 Do not forget to inform us, if you change your mobile number.

 It is advisable to register a newborn baby as soon as possible.
-The hospital or midwife will have issued the parents with an NHS number.
-Parents registering new babies will need to bring the form given to them at the registration of the birth.
-If this is missing, please use the Newborn Baby Registration form – FP58.
+The hospital or midwife will have issued parents with an NHS number.
+Parents registering new babies will need to bring the red book or birth certificate.

 A patient can register as a temporary resident if they are resident in the practice catchment area for more than 24 hours but not more than 3 months.
-The Doctors at Beacon Medical Practice are happy to see patients who are temporarily resident in the practice area should medical advice be required.
+The GP’s at Beacon Medical Practice are happy to see patients who are temporarily residing in the practice area should medical advice be required.
 Patients wishing to be treated should state that they are a temporary resident when reporting to reception.
-Temporary residents are usually seen at our Surgery at Ingoldmells.

-A Summary Care Record (SCR) is an electronic record which contains information about the medicines you take, allergies you suffer from and any bad reactions to medicines you have had.
+A Summary Care Record (SCR) is an electronic record which contains information about the medicines you take, allergies you suffer from and any adverse reactions to medicines you have had.

 Your Summary Care Record will be available to authorised healthcare staff providing your care anywhere in England, but they will ask your permission before they look at it.
 This means that if you have an accident or become ill, healthcare staff treating you will have immediate access to important information about your health.